Leafwing-Studios/Emergence/design/src/glossary.md

 An entity to efficiently move big amounts of resources over large distances.
 Usually require a much higher upfront investment than _belts_, but are better suited for long distances.
+They are high latency, and move goods in clumped bursts.
 In some games there are also many other entities to guide the behavior of large train networks.

 **Examples**: